-• CP88 introduces a discriminatory approach to the relatives of CU personnel and as a consequence discriminates against Credit Union personnel themselves.
+- CP88 introduces a discriminatory approach to the relatives of CU personnel and as a consequence discriminates against Credit Union personnel themselves. - It is unnecessary and unworkable that spouses / brothers / sisters / fathers / mothers etc of Boards of Directors and Management teams should be treated less favourably simply because of their family relationship.

-- It is unnecessary and unworkable that spouses / brothers / sisters / fathers / mothers etc of Boards of Directors and Management teams should be treated less favourably simply because of their family relationship. - Insisting that loan applications from such members must be passed by special committee and reported to the board each month is simply discriminatory. - This proposal is also unworkable and should be completely withdrawn because it inadvertently creates a "second class" member. - The definition is so wide that it can not be effectively implemented as CU's will find it almost impossible to be continually aware of relevant relationships which might contravene the regulation. - If this proposal is imposed it will create yet another serious impediment to the recruitment of CU volunteers.
+- Insisting that loan applications from such members must be passed by special committee and reported to the board each month is simply unjust. - This proposal is unworkable and should be completely withdrawn because it inadvertently creates a "second class" member. - The definition is so wide that it can not be effectively implemented as CU's will find it almost impossible to be continually aware of relevant relationships which might contravene the regulation. - If this proposal is imposed it will create yet another serious impediment to the recruitment of CU volunteers. - We suggest that the requirement to report to the Board on a monthly basis ahould only refer to non-performing loans linked to related parties.

-In short "the ability to repay" should continue to be the prime consideration when assessing loan applications and chapter 15 rejects the proposals in CP88 which it sees as over-zealous and over prescriptive regulation which has the potential to undermine rather than support good underwriting practices in CUs.
+In short "the ability to repay" should continue to be the prime consideration when assessing loan applications and North Longford & Arva Credit Union rejects the proposals in CP88 which it sees as over-zealous and over prescriptive regulation which has the potential to undermine rather than support good underwriting practices in Cus.